geesawra/geesawra.industries/content/posts/mnt-reform.md

 I'm going to experiment in the future about this, especially around sound dampening and isolation.

+## Develop this

+What's your current config?
+What are you doing with it?
+What's an hacking laptop?
+What is a personal laptop after all?
 Talk about thermals a bit
 Maybe briefly about the display
 How long does the battery last?